cullenwatson/community-detection/README.md

 <br><br>
 I stored all the paths into a Edge Centrality Map.
 The key in this map is a unique edge, and the value is the resulting frequency  in which the edge appeared in Dijkstra's algorithm.
 After doing this for one vertex, I then applied Dijkstra's algorithm for all the vertices in the graph.
 This gave me the resulting Edge Centrality Map.
 Finally, I traversed the map to find the edge with the highest centrality.
 I then removed the corresponding edge from the graph.
 <br><br>
-This process was repeated until enough edges had been removed removed to detect the communities.
+This process was repeated until enough edges had been removed to detect the communities.
 In my case, I chose to stop the algorithm after all edges had a centrality of 2.
 This left me with about 500 edges remaining with an initial of about 1250 edges in the datases.
 This gave me a good view of the communities without removing too many edges.<br>

 <h3>Data Sets Test</h3>
 I tested the algorithm on a computer-generated dataset [2] and the Football Conference 2000 Dataset [2].
 In the project repo, you can see both of these datasets in the data folder, named people.graphml and football.graphml respectively.<br><br>In the pictures below are the results of running these datasets through my program.
 The communities are now visible, and it is easier to see which nodes are related. <br><br>